MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-together-mode.md

 1. In Teams meeting window, select **View** and select **Together Mode** from the drop-down list.

-1. In the **Select a scene** window, select the scene you have added to Teams from Scene studio.
+1. In the **Select a scene** window, select the scene you've added to Teams from Scene studio.

 1. Select **Assign seats** if you want to assign specific seats for meeting participants.
     1. .In the **Select a participant** section, from **In this meeting**, select the participant and in  the **Choose a seat** section, select a seat for the participant.